 One or more of the following may indicate that you have a frozen pipes in your home:

 - Toilets do not refill after a flush

 - Visible leak in a pipe joint

 If you believe you have frozen pipes, consider calling a plumber or thawing the pipes yourself (if they haven't burst yet).
-Lakehaven Utility District does not fix water leaks in the plumbing of your home.
+Lakehaven Water and Sewer District does not fix water leaks in the plumbing of your home.
 To thaw pipes, first, shut off the water supply to the section of plumbing with the problem or shut off the main water valve to your home.
 Thaw pipes with a space heater, hair dryer or heat lamp but DO NOT use a propane torch.
 Be prepared with mop, bucket and towels in case of flood when the thaw happens!

 If your pipes have already burst (e.g. flooding in a basement and/or interior or exterior wall of your home), shut off the main water valve to your home and call a plumber.
-Remove the water with a wet/dry vac as soon as possible, use towels to dry surfaces to prevent mold and mildew growth.
+Remove the water with a wet/dry vac as soon as possible, and use towels to dry surfaces to prevent mold and mildew growth.
 Use a dehumidifier in the space to completely dry out the area.
 Call your home owner's insurance agent to check if the water damage is covered.